Daan District, Taipei: Education

-Shopping

-Daan has numerous shopping areas.
-The district boasts a selection of upscale boutiques, designer stores, and luxury retailers.
-On Zhongxiao East Road, Dunhua South Road and neighboring alleys, there are clothing shops, restaurants serving world cuisines, and major department stores including three branches of the Pacific Sogo Department Store, Breeze Center, and the Ming Yao Department Store, as well as the original 24-hour Dunnan branch of the Eslite Bookstore prior to its closure in 2020.
-The East Metro Market runs underneath Zhongxiao Road between metro stations.
-Specialty markets include the Jianguo Holiday Flower Market, the Jianguo Holiday Jade Market, and the Guanghua Computer and Electronics Market.

-Daan's most famous night markets are the Tonghua Night Market, in the east of the district, and the Shida Night Market in the west, near NTNU.
-Because of its proximity to NTNU and NTU, the Shida Night Market area is known as a student hangout and is filled with foreign restaurants and student-oriented bars.
-Yongkang Street, another popular restaurant area and home to the original Din Tai Fung restaurant, lies to the north of NTNU.
-Located near NTU is also the Wistaria Tea House, a quiet historic teahouse serving tea in the Gongfu style.

 Residential

-Daan is renowned for hosting some of the most coveted residential real estate in Asia, featuring properties that command premium prices clustered around the tree-lined Dunhua South Road, Anhe Road and Ren'ai Road areas (known as the East District).
+Daan is renowned for hosting some of the most coveted residential real estate in Asia, featuring properties that command premium prices clustered around the tree-lined Dunhua South, Anhe and Renai Road areas (known as the East District).
 As of 2009, Guangfu Road had the highest residential land value.
 In this area there are upscale fashion boutiques, elite retail shops and many of Taipei's renowned "lounge bars".
 A study conducted in 2020 by the Department of Land Administration found that among the 12 administrative districts in Taipei City, Daan District came out on top with an average price of NT$38.21 million per apartment, or approximately $1.2 million US dollars.